What is Page Speed?

 “Google Speed Update” on July 2018 declared page speed as a ranking factor for searches on mobile.
 This update will affect web pages that deliver the slow experience to its users.

-But don’t panic… In this article, I will share with you some tools, tips, and tricks to help your website load faster and boost traffic and search engine rankings.
+In this article, I will share with a few tricks to help your website load faster and boost traffic and search engine rankings.

 - What is Page Speed?